thamugadi/semantic-preservation/README.md

 ## Proof of 'plus' simulation

 - The proof ([src/Verification.v](src/Verification.v)) is still incomplete.

-## TODO:

-- Use vectors instead of lists (lists make the proof too complicated to complete)
-- Complete the proof
+- Vectors are used instead of lists, as some lemmas were easier to prove for vectors, like read\_instr\_eq